Kung-Fu Master (video game): Side-scrolling character action gamesKung-Fu Master was an early example of a side-scrolling character action game, a genre of games that featured large sprite characters in colorful, side-scrolling environments. The core gameplay consisted of fighting large groups of weaker enemies using attacks (or weapons) such as punches, kicks, guns, swords, ninjutsu or magic. More arcade side-scrollers followed during the mid-to-late 1980s, including ninja games such as Taito's The Legend of Kage (1985), Sega's Shinobi (1987), and Tecmo's Ninja Gaiden (1988) as well as run and gun video games like Konami's Rush'n Attack and Namco's Rolling Thunder (1986). Kung-Fu Master was the first side-scrolling martial arts action game, serving as the prototype for most martial arts games during the late 1980s, and also established the health meter mechanic as a standard feature in fighting games and side-scrolling action games such as beat 'em ups. Jamie Lendino also notes that, unlike "most arcade games" which had emphasized high scores and lives, Kung-Fu Master "had a genuine narrative arc" with a beginning, middle and end.

-The game's side-scrolling action gameplay played a key role in the development of Nintendo's influential side-scrolling platform game Super Mario Bros.
+The side-scrolling action gameplay played a key role in the development of Nintendo's influential side-scrolling platform game Super Mario Bros.
 (1985), developed by the same Nintendo team behind the NES port Kung Fu.
-Shigeru Miyamoto cited his development of the Famicom port as one of the key factors behind his creation of Super Mario Bros.
-According to Miyamoto, the concept of Super Mario Bros. came about as a result of the "technical know-how" built up from Excitebike and Kung Fu, his work on which inspired him to come up with a game that would have the player "strategize while scrolling sideways" over long distances, have aboveground and underground levels, and have colorful backgrounds rather than black backgrounds, resulting in the creation of Super Mario Bros.
-Kung Fu was also one of the first NES titles that originated from a third-party developer, giving it a "special place" in the history of the Nintendo Entertainment System according to IGN.
+Shigeru Miyamoto cited his development of the Famicom port as one of the fundamental factors behind his creation of Super Mario Bros.
+According to Miyamoto, the concept of Super Mario Bros. came about as a result of the "technical know-how" built up from Excitebike and Kung Fu, his work on which inspired him to conceive a game that would make the player "strategize while scrolling sideways" over long distances, have aboveground and underground levels, and feature colorful backgrounds rather than black backgrounds.Kung Fu was one of the first NES titles that originated from a third-party developer, giving it a "special place" in the history of the Nintendo Entertainment System according to IGN.
+Kung-Fu Master also influenced the combat system of Zelda II: The Adventure of Link (1987).

 Popular culture

 Akira Toriyama cited the Famicom version of Spartan X as an inspiration for a major saga in the manga and anime series Dragon Ball: the Red Ribbon Army saga (1985-1986), specifically the Muscle Tower arc, which involves Goku ascending an enemy base and fighting enemies on each floor.
 This arc was a turning point for Dragon Ball, a departure from the tournament format of the previous saga.
 Tooru Fujisawa, creator of manga and anime series Great Teacher Onizuka (GTO), is also a fan of Spartan X.

 The game also influenced a French film called Kung Fu Master (1988) directed by Agnès Varda.
-Despite the title, it is not an adaptation of the game, nor is it a martial arts film, but it is rather a drama film concerning a divorced mother falling in love with a 14-year old video game player.
-The film showcases many French arcade games and the characters interest in Kung-Fu Master arcade game is a central plot device.
+Despite the title, it is not an adaptation of the game, nor is it a martial arts film, but it is rather a drama film concerning a divorced mother falling in love with a 14 year-old video game player.
+The film showcases various arcade games, with the character's interest in the Kung-Fu Master arcade game being a central plot device.